michaelyin/springdatacouchbase/README.md

 # Spring Data with Couchbase + Tests

 This is my template for a spring boot project that uses spring data and Couchbase.
 It includes integration and unit tests.

+In Couchbase, create users bucket and password 123456;
+              creae places bucket and password 123456abc.

 ## Architecture